 If you still need some prying away from all that hard work, here is a list of five reasons to join us.

-If you are amused by people who find film trivia too abstract or people who find commentary on every feature/short/documentary/House of Cards episode irritating beyond belief, fear not!
+If you are amused by people who find film trivia too abstract or people who find commentary on every feature/short/documentary/Game of Thrones episode irritating beyond belief, fear not!
 We have rustled up a space for you and your fellow film aficionados to join together to talk about all things film.
 If you’ve been banned from speaking at the dinner table then welcome to your arena of adoring listeners.

 If you are one of the lucky few who hasn’t managed to offend your friends/family/colleagues/pets with your inane film chatter, of course, you are also welcome.